Academany/fabzero/w1/doc.md

 > If you need a hard line break, put two or more spaces at the end of a line.

 ### Markdown Workflow
-The process of writing the documentation involves typing the documentation in markdown, converting it to HTML, and pushing the documentation to the archive.
+The process of writing the documentation involves typing the documentation in markdown, converting it to HTML.
 We will first learn how to do all of these things manually, but they can automated them in a shell script.

 ### The text editor
 You first need a text editor.
 I use [Atom](https://atom.io/) because it is Open Source and also has built in markdown preview.
 To activate the markdown preview in Atom clic on _Packages/Markdown Preview/Toggle Preview_ or press `SHIFT`+`CONTROL`+`M`.